 Thank you for your interest in learning about becoming an adoptive parent with Adams County!

-If you have an approved adoptive home study and would like to learn more about him, please contact Jill Walker, Adams County HSD, Children and Family Services, 303.412.5167.
-If you are interested in learning more about other Adams County children who are legally freed for adoption and in need of adoptive families, please view the Children’s Gallery to view profile information.
+If you have an approved adoptive home study and would like to learn more about kids that are available for adoption, please contact Alyssa Johnston, Adams County HSD, Children and Family Services, at 303.412.5118, or view the Children’s Gallery to view profile information.

 There are children who have been abused or neglected waiting for a family to offer them a lifetime of unconditional love and support.
 Most of these children are over 8 years old or a part of a sibling group.
 Can you commit to being a forever family to one of our waiting children?

 Seeking Adoptive Parents

 We are seeking adoptive parents for children unable to return to their birth families due to safety concerns.
 When a parent/child relationship is severed through court action, a plan is developed to find a prospective adoptive family who can provide safety and permanency.
 This goal is accomplished through recruiting and approving adoptive families, including relatives and foster parents.
 Adams County Human Services Department offers support throughout the process and after finalization.